-Then we followed Knut up into the farmlands on the steep hillsides of Ringebu.
+Then we followed Knut up into the farmlands on the steep hillsides surrounding the village.
 He found my great-grandmother’s farm, Flatmoen, and even called ahead to his friend who lives there.
 Mr. Forkalsrud had copied the bygdebok entry for Flatmoen and printed out a photo of the farm in the 1920s.
 He has two sons who live in Santa Barbara and we marveled at how small the world is.
 Knut took us two other farms nearby where my great-great-grandparents had lived.

-After spending two hours with us looking at the gorgeous countryside at my ancestral farms, Knut showed me the most amazing database at www.onshus.com, compiled from baptism, confirmation, census, and land records for all of Ringebu.
+After spending two hours with us looking at the gorgeous countryside at my ancestral farms, Knut showed me the most amazing database, Slekter fra Ringebu og Gudsbrandalen at www.onshus.no, compiled from baptism, confirmation, census, and land records for all of Ringebu.
 Before the trip, I had researched back to Ahne’s parents and grandparents, but the Onshus website is where I found 21 generations of my family at the three local parishes: Ringebu, Fåvang, and Venabygd.

 Finding Norwegian ancestors in Ringebu – that feeling of rootedness, of walking where my ancestors had walked – was even more satisfying than I ever dreamed.